 - Journey – Learn about your interests, values, and skills as they relate to UMKC majors and career options.
 Academic advisers utilize this tool in advising sessions and connect it to UMKC’s General Education Core.
 Free to UMKC students.
 Registration instructions and registration video tutorial.

 How much does a career assessment cost?
 Unless noted as “free”, each assessment ranges in price from $10 to $25 for UMKC students and alumni.
-Please request an appointment using Roo Career Network or contact us for more information.
+Please request an appointment using Handshake or contact us for more information.

 Job Search Tools